CrakeNotSnowman/BioLibrary/README.md

 ## Introduction
 This is sort of my main library for all of research.
-Every evaluation I do uses functions wrapped up in here.

 I've called this library kmbio because it's my personal library from bioinformatic research, prefix km refers to my name, and bio is the subject the library is focused on.
-This lets me install any library I'm interested in from the web without major worry of conflicting namespaces.
+This lets me install most any library I'm interested in from the web without major worry of conflicting namespaces.

 ## Requirements
-#### Fasta and Multifasta requriements:
+#### Fasta and Multifasta requirements:
 * Only use this library for nucleic acid sequences, it does not support protein sequences.
-* Only "A", "T", "G", "C" are supported, and all other characters are treated as "N"
+* Only "A", "T", "G", "C" are supported, and all other characters are treated as "N".

-#### Language
+#### Python Version
 The Code is only python 2.7 supported, not other versions have been tested, and it is not compatible with with python 3.x